 Officials find debris from F-35 fighter jet that crashed in South Carolina after pilot ejected

-NORTH CHARLESTON, S.C. -- Authorities found a debris field Monday from a Marine Corps F-35 stealth fighter jet that crashed in South Carolina after the pilot ejected and parachuted to safety.
+NORTH CHARLESTON, S.C. -- The crash site for a stealth fighter jet that went missing during the weekend after its pilot ejected was located Monday in rural South Carolina after the military asked the public for help finding an aircraft built to elude detection.

-The debris field was located in rural Williamsburg County, according to the Marine Corps' Joint Base Charleston.
-The field is about two hours northeast of the base, and residents were being asked to avoid the area while the recovery team worked to secure it.
+The debris field was discovered in Williamsburg County, about two hours northeast of Joint Base Charleston.
+Residents were being asked to avoid the area while a recovery team worked to secure it.

+"We are transferring incident command to the USMC this evening, as they begin the recovery process," the base posted Monday on the X social media platform.

 Authorities had been searching for the jet since the pilot, whose name hasn't been released, parachuted to safety into a North Charleston neighborhood about 2 p.m.
 Sunday.
-He was taken to a hospital, where he was stable, Marines Maj.
+He was taken to a hospital, where he was in stable condition, Marines Maj.
 Melanie Salinas said.

+"The mishap is currently under investigation, and we are unable to provide additional details to preserve the integrity of the investigative process," the Marine Corps said in a news release on Monday evening.

-The Marine Corps announced Monday it was pausing operations for two days after the fighter jet's crash -- the third costly accident in recent weeks.
+The Marine Corps announced earlier Monday it was pausing aviation operations for two days after the fighter jet's crash -- the third costly accident in recent weeks.

 Gen. Eric Smith, the acting commandant of the Marine Corps, ordered the stand-down while authorities searched near two South Carolina lakes for the missing FB-35B Lightning II aircraft.